theopin/tp/docs/UserGuide.md

 3. Download only the *CheatLogs.jar* file highlighted in the orange box below.

 	![](https://i.ibb.co/C24vhGg/image.png)
-5. Create a new directory anywhere on your PC, This is the home folder where CheatLogs will be creating its own subdirectories to store cheatsheets.
+4. Create a new directory anywhere on your PC, This is the home folder where CheatLogs will be creating its own subdirectories to store cheatsheets.

 > :bulb: Unfamiliar with navigating the terminal?
 Click [here](https://www.digitaltrends.com/computing/how-to-use-command-prompt/) for a basic introduction for Windows cmd and [here](https://www.pluralsight.com/guides/beginner-linux-navigation-manual) for macOS/Linux bash terminal.

-6. Move *CheatLogs.jar* to the new directory.
+5. Move *CheatLogs.jar* to the new directory.
-7. On the terminal,  navigate to the directory.
+6. On the terminal,  navigate to the directory.

-> :exclamation: If you are running CheatLogs for the first time, proceed to step 8a.
+7. If you are running CheatLogs for the first time, proceed to step 8a.
 Otherwise, proceed to step 8b.

 8a.
 Invoke `java -jar cheatlogs.jar first` to run the program.
 Through this command, CheatLogs will import [preloaded cheatsheet files](#preloaded-data-files) for you to use.